-Lean In! is a Job Readiness and Work-based learning program directed at Blind and Low-Vision (B/LV) individuals between the ages of 16 and 26 with the intent to assist them in achieving independence through long-term employment.
+Lean In! is a Job Readiness and Work-based learning program created to ensure that Blind and Low-Vision post-secondary individuals are equipped to achieve independence through long-term employment.
 Lean In! is an integrated service which includes Job Readiness activities during the school year followed by Paid Internships over the Summer.
-The Program is developed, facilitated, and managed by B/LV mentors in a group environment to encourage trust and provide real exemplars.
+Our program is developed, facilitated, and managed by Blind and Low-Vision employment partners in a group environment to encourage trust and provide real exemplars.

 Lean In!
 Candidates